Don’t Make These 6 Tourist Mistakes in Madrid

 Explore only the city center

 While a ton of Madrid’s attractions, like the Royal Palace and the Prado Museum, are in the city center, there are beautiful and interesting places still farther out from the city center or within the community of Madrid.
-These places are a longer metro drive from the center, but worth a stop:
+The city of Madrid is just one part of a vast and diverse community.
+That’s why I firmly believe you should get on the metro and explore areas beyond the center.
+These destinations will only take you about 30-45 minutes to get to from the center, but are definitely worth a stop:

 Chamartin